-The exotic flavor of the baru nut has been described as a mix of almond, cashew and peanut – only better – and with less calories.
+The exotic flavor of the Barùkas Nut (occasionally referred to as baru nuts in Brazil) has been described as a mix of almond, cashew and peanut – only better – and with less calories.
 But it’s the nutrients packed inside that’ll blow your mind.
 Anti-aging antioxidants, good fats for brain fuel, plenty of fiber, muscle-building protein, and incredible amounts of disease-fighting, micronutrients your body is craving: nature packed so much into this little nut.
 You must try it!

 Quick Facts about Barukas